About Korcula Archipelago

 How to reach the Korcula Archipelago

 Throughout the summer, taxi boats leave from the harbour port in Korcula Town and Lumbarda every half an hour or an hour to Badija, Vrnik and less frequently to Stupe.
 It is also possible to hire a kayak or boat and take a self-guided trip to one of these remote islands.
 If you hire a boat you can also reach the islets further out at sea such as Vela Sestrica and Mala Sestrica, where there is a lighthouse on the larger of these two islands (Vela).
-Kayaks and boats can be hired from both Korcula and Lumbarda.
+In Korcula Town and Lumbarda you can hire kayaks and boats.